GiGurra/fl/README.md

 ### Comptime

-Fluffy-lang is a comptime language, meaning all constraints are checked at compile-time.
+Fluffy-lang's constraints in function calls are checked at compile-time.
 This allows for zero runtime overhead and guarantees about the program's behavior.

 The language also offers a `comptime` keyword to run code at compile-time.